 Guided by producer Jonathan Wilson (Roger Waters, Father John Misty), Strings and his band were given the space to explore new textures and unusual instrumentation on the album, resulting in a more expansive sound that still embraces his roots.
 “After winning the Grammy, I went into the studio with newfound confidence.
 And was inspired by Jonathan's studio and vibe.
 More than ever before, I trusted myself to experiment and push myself musically.”

 “I called my last record Home, and then a few months later that's where we all got stuck,” Strings says.
-“Right now, we're heading back into opening back up, and doing some more touring with real concerts and real shows.
-Hopefully we can renew everything.
+“Right now, we're heading back into opening back up and doing some more touring with real concerts and reality shows.
+Hopefully, we can renew everything.
 I think it's an interesting word.
 It reminds me of how every morning is a renewed day and another chance.”

 A Michigan native who's lived in Nashville since 2015, Strings didn't set out to become known as a singer, although he's become recognized as one of acoustic music's most expressive vocalists.
 His melodies are often breezy but there’s often a counterpoint within the lyrics, especially on songs like “The Fire on My Tongue.”